AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 This document serves as a developer's introduction to both how the Universal Editor functions and how to instrument your application to work with it.

-It does this by taking a standard example that most AEM developer's a familiar with, the Core Components and the WKND site, and instruments a few example components to be editable using the Universal editor.
+It does this by taking a standard example that most AEM developer's are familiar with, the Core Components and the WKND site, and instruments a few example components to be editable using the Universal editor.

 >[!TIP]
 >